 - Sweat baths.

 - El Caracol – a circular temple on a rectangular platform, also sacred to Kukulcan, served as an astronomical observatory.

 - And so much MORE …

 The entrance fee in 2017 was 242 MXN + 50 MXP for parking (together 14 € per person).
 Bring cash, as paying by credit card costs 10% extra.

 NATURAL PARK RIO LAGARTOS

-We also went on a trip in Rio Lagartos (Alligator River).
+We also went on a trip to Rio Lagartos (Alligator River).
 It is a fishing village that also boasts the densest concentration of flamingos in Mexico, supposedly two or three flamingos per Mexican.
-This mangrove-lined estuary shelters bird species, including snowy egrets, red egrets, tiger herons and snowy white ibis, as well as the crocodiles that gave the town its name.
+This mangrove-lined estuary shelters bird species, including snowy egrets, red egrets, tiger herons, and snowy white ibis, as well as the crocodiles that gave the town its name.

-Road tripping around Yucatan Peninsula was the same as I imagined.
-Fiestas, stunning nature, snorkelling, nice simple people and speaking my favourite language.
+Road tripping around the Yucatan Peninsula was the same as I imagined.
+Fiestas, stunning nature, snorkeling, nice simple people, and speaking my favorite language.

 P.S.
-Do not forget about small but photogenic town called IZAMAL (it is know town because all houses are coloured in yellow).
+Do not forget about a small but photogenic town called IZAMAL (it is a known town because all houses are colored in yellow).